rabestro/jetbrains-academy-ascii-mirror/README.md

 # ASCII Mirror

-The solution of a simple educational project made in a functional style.
+The solution of a simple [educational project](https://hyperskill.org/projects/260) from JetBrains Academy made in a functional style.

 ## Objectives
 - Ask an user for a path to the text file.